 At almost 3000m above sea level, the Ecuadorian capital is one of the highest in the world.
 Within easy reach of both the scorching coastline and the lush Amazon, Quito is an excellent launch pad for exploring the best of Ecuador.
 Nestled in the Andes, the city is surrounded by mountains and is warm during the day all year round.

-So, what are the best things to do in Quito?
+So, what are the best cool things to do in Quito?

 Here are unique tips to get under the skin of Quito.